 So many teachers I met during this time were interested in additional training and professional development, and encouraged me to develop a TESOL certificate program.
 English for Life Academy was born.

 Since then, I’ve had the pleasure of working with incredible people who want to learn English, who want to teach in other countries, who want to provide the best training for their international teams, and who want to be capable, confident, creative teachers.
 And I’ve developed programs for companies and universities, working with faculty, staff, executives, and students as they develop their language skills and intercultural competence and move toward international success.

-I’ve enjoyed working in South Korea, Mexico, Ecuador, and with people from all over the globe right here in South Carolina.
+I’ve enjoyed working in South Korea, Mexico, Ecuador, as an English Language Fellow in Paraguay, and with people from all over the globe right here in South Carolina.